ckchen1417/ml-for-finance/README.md

 ## Welcome to Machine Learning for Finance in Python

-You can use the [editor on GitHub](https://github.com/ckchen1417/ml-for-finance/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 First, let's explore the data.
 Any time we begin a machine learning (ML) project, we need to first do some exploratory data analysis (EDA) to familiarize ourselves with the data.
 This includes things like:

     raw data plots